Photopolymer: Repairing leaks

 Industrial facilities are utilizing light-activated resin as a sealant for leaks and cracks.
 Some light-activated resins have unique properties that make them ideal as a pipe repair product.
 These resins cure rapidly on any wet or dry surface.

 Fishing

 Light-activated resins recently gained a foothold with fly tiers as a way to create custom flies in a short period of time, with very little clean up involved.

 Floor refinishing

 Light-activated resins have found a place in floor refinishing applications, offering an instant return to service not available with any other chemical due to the need to cure at ambient temperatures.
 Because of application constraints, these coatings are exclusively UV cured with portable equipment containing high intensity discharge lamps.
 Such UV coatings are now commercially available for a variety of substrates, such as wood, vinyl composition tile and concrete, replacing traditional polyurethanes for wood refinishing and low durability acrylics for VCT.

-Environment Pollution

-Washing the polymer plates after they have been exposed to ultra-violet light may result in monomers entering the sewer system, eventually adding to the plastic content of the oceans.
-Current water purification installations are not able to remove monomer molecules from sewer water.
-Some monomers, such as styrene, are toxic or carcinogenic.